ptrbroz/Multimeter_watch/README.md

 The bottom pcb holds the CPU, three 3.5mm jack connectors (for custom multimeter probes) and other circuitry.

-Sandwiched between the two pcbs is a Li-Po battery [todo: add battery model].
+Sandwiched between the two pcbs is a Li-Po battery.

 It's features include: